 A first group of Trustees of the Museum, under the presidency of Ángel Gómez Montoro, strongly supports the project, both financially and in its development.
 The CoMUNity of support for the Museum is initiated.

 The Museum's management is collegial: five artists and art and thought professionals are part of the artistic direction to lead the project: José Manuel Garrido, Rafael Llano, Rafael Levenfeld, Fernando Pagola and Valentín Vallhonrat.
 First artistic strategy plan.

-Donation by the photographer Rafael Sanz Lobato of all his artistic work and his professional archive to the Museo Universidad de Navarra.
+Donation by photographer Rafael Sanz Lobato of all his artistic work and professional archives to Museo Universidad de Navarra.